0xjei/SawChain/processor/README.md

 * The id ${id} belongs to another Event Parameter Type.

 ### Create Event Type
-The System Admin must provide a unique id among Event Types, a name, the typology, a short description and four different lists.
+The System Admin must provide a unique id among Event Types, a name, the typology, a short description and four different lists in order to create an Event Type.
 The Parameters list can be specified to customize the information recording.
 For each Parameter additional features can be used.
 The enabled Task and Product Types lists are used to filter, respectively, who and where the Event can be recorded.
 For Event Type of *typology* equal to *TRANSFORMATION*, a list of enabled derived Product Types